What is "Accounting?"

-- The following articles describe the accountants role in more detail for specific steps in the accounting cycle.
+- The following articles describe the accountant"s role in more detail for specific steps in the accounting cycle.

 - For more on the role of cost accountants in budgeting and variance analysis, see Budget and Budgeting.

 The term financial accounting usually means providing information to those outside the firm, such as stockholders, regulators, creditors, and tax authorities.
-As a result, financial accountants focus especially on preparing and publishing the firm's financial reports.
+As a result, financial accountants focus primarily on preparing and publishing the firm's financial reports.
 These include quarterly and annual editions of the following: